alexcg1/pokemon/braindump.md

 ## Assumptions

-* That we have 7 days to plan and execute, with launch on children's day (1 June 2020)
+* We have 7 days to plan and execute, with launch on children's day (1 June 2020)
-* That we have full resources of the $COMPANY team and organization as it stands on 25 May 2020 (i.e. like 4 people)
+* We have full resources of the $COMPANY team and organization as it stands on 25 May 2020 (i.e. like 4 people)
-* That we're working in the world of 2020 - i.e. coronavirus lockdown, no travel or in-person events
+* We're working in the world of 2020 - i.e. coronavirus lockdown, no travel or in-person events
-* That we've already arranged a licensing agreement with rights-holders
+* We've already arranged a licensing agreement with rights-holders
-* That (because this is an interview task), little feedback will be given until the final plan is presented.
+* Because this is an interview task, little feedback will be given until the final plan is presented.
 This is in contrast to a real-world plan, where I would solicit feedback along the way
 * Dataset is [Pokemon sprites from G1 to G5](https://veekun.com/dex/downloads)
   * Each Pokemon has two different sprites, but they are just recolors.
 They are only in one position